DobaKung/ITF-DSQ/README.md

+# About Drawsquare
+Drawsquare is developed as a project for Information Technology Fundamentals class, Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang.

+The website is an art-sharing hub for artists to showcase their work.
+Users can endorse each other's work to show support.

 # Framework Used
 This project uses a cutom-built *Foundation 6 for Sites* framework which includes the following components and settings:
 * Grid type: Grid